 Not Paying at Least the Required Minimum Wage

 The federal minimum wage is the lowest an employee can get paid for employment in the state of California.
 Within many positions, companies in California must compensate for much higher than the regulated minimum wage.
+Failing to pay at least the state-mandated minimum wage leads to unpaid California wages, which employers are legally required to fulfill.

 Employees Getting Charged for Supplies or Uniforms Necessary for the Job